lycuszhu/STAR/README.md

 # STAR: Shapelet-Temporal trAnsformeR

-**STAR** comprises two transformer encoders that operate on complementary tokenisations of the input.
+**STAR** is designed for multivariate time series classification.
+It comprises two transformer encoders that operate on complementary tokenisations of the input.

-The first is a *shapelet encoder*: we build a shapelet bank with per-variable FAST application, compute zero-normalised cross-correlation activation trajectories, align them on a common time grid, and project the resulting activation matrix into a token sequence with learned positional encodings before transformer encoding.
+The first is a *shapelet encoder*: we build a shapelet bank with per-variable **FAST** ([repo](https://github.com/lycuszhu/FAST)) application, compute zero-normalised cross-correlation activation trajectories, align them on a common time grid, and project the resulting activation matrix into a token sequence with learned positional encodings before transformer encoding.

 The second is a *generic encoder* that forms tokens directly from the raw multivariate series using a lightweight convolutional front-end and a transformer to supply generic temporal context.
 The two sequence representations are pooled and fused before classification.
 Figure below summarised the overall architecture of STAR.